RyanGitWing/ElevatorSystem/README.txt

 	The floor class is used to simulate the arrival of passengers to the elevators and simulating buttons being pressed.

+TestScheduler.java

+	Test class for scheduler testing if it can properly receive the input file and store it.

 Main.java